thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-07-11-polymorphic-relationships-with-ecto-and-postgres.md

 ## Let's break it down

-If you have worked with Ecto before, the migration code is pretty self-explanatory, here are the important parts:
+If you have worked with Ecto before, the migration code is pretty self-explanatory, if you have not, this should be easily translatable to raw SQL (just ask Chat GPT 😝).
+Here are the important parts:

 ```elixir
 add :id, :binary_id,